 Whilst most are aware that a shift to a full applicant tracking system will significantly enhance their processes, it isn’t always feasible to make the full switch right away.
 What isn’t always clear is the other options that are available:

-- Campaign ATS – A Campaign ATS will allow you to take advantage of all the advantages of an applicant tracking system for a single recruitment campaign.
+- Campaign ATS – A Campaign ATS will allow you to take advantage of all the advantages of an ATS for a single recruitment campaign.
 This can be especially effective with roles that are more difficult to fill, ensuring that your processes are as streamlined as possible to secure maximum application numbers.

-- Talent Pools – A talent pool will allow candidates to register their interest in your organisation and provides you with a database of engaged candidates to advertise your vacancies to.
+- Talent Pools – A talent pool will allow candidates to register their interest in your organisation and provide you with a database of engaged candidates.
 This works particularly well when you have roles that you regularly recruit to or recruit to in large volumes.

 - Online application forms – If you aren’t able to implement a full ATS then an online application form should be the least you aim for.
-Studies have shown that candidates prefer to apply through an online form, preferring it to submitting a CV and cover letter.
+Studies show that candidates prefer to apply through an online form, rather than submitting a CV and cover letter.
 By providing candidates with their preferred application method, you immediately increase the likelihood of securing applications.

 There is no doubt that the term ‘EVP’ is becoming increasingly commonplace in recruitment strategy rhetoric, and this is a great thing.